Miss Jackson: Release

 Regarding the band's decision to release "Miss Jackson" as the lead single from their fourth studio album, Too Weird to Live, Too Rare to Die!, vocalist and guitarist Brendon Urie stated, "Every song on the album is pretty different from one another, but there are a lot of the sounds of the other songs are kind of mixed together in ["Miss Jackson"].
 There are songs that range from something personal to something fictitious to a song about where I grew up in Vegas.
 This really sums up the vibe of the record, of this party record that we’re excited about."
 The song impacted alternative radio on July 30, 2013, and released to mainstream radio on November 11, 2013.

 Music video

-The music video for "Miss Jackson" was directed by Jordan Bahat and released on Fueled by Ramen's YouTube channel, featuring the American actress Katrina Bowden, who is known for playing Cerie on the NBC sitcom 30 Rock.
+The music video for "Miss Jackson" was directed by Jordan Bahat and released on Fueled by Ramen's YouTube channel.
+It features American actress Katrina Bowden, who is known for playing Cerie on the NBC sitcom 30 Rock.
 The motel scene was filmed in Barstow, California.
-The video features Urie first in his house, while a burning tire is rolling (questionably a country community).
-Brendon smokes cigarettes as he walks outside, and then finds the leader of Barstow (Miss Jackson) and then she reveals that she also smokes.
+The video features Urie (as the male lead) first in his house, while a burning tire is rolling.
+Urie smokes cigarettes as he walks outside, where he finds the leader of Barstow (Miss Jackson) and she reveals that she also smokes.
 The two trade breaths as other people watch.
-Finally Miss Jackson attempts suicide, convincing Urie to kill him.
-As she says this, Urie is given a knife from her.
-The violence was blocked, but the woman’s head was shown bleeding as smoke came out of it.
-After that, the people all pray to Brendon as their new leader.
+Finally Miss Jackson attempts suicide: she tries to convince Urie to kill her and gives him a knife.
+While no violence is shown on-screen, the woman’s head is shown bleeding and smoking.
+The crowd then celebrates Urie as their new leader.